 • Partly served by superfast and full-fibre networks installed by Openreach

-• Those in other parts of Oake can register interest with Openreach
+• Those in other parts of Oake should register interest with Openreach

 Sampford Arundel and Wellington Without